plone/training/docs/plone-deployment/setup.md

 ### GitHub Account

-Please make sure your computer has the correct keys to your Github account.
+Please make sure your computer has the correct keys to your GitHub account.

 ### Container Registry